 Note: excludes unregulated services.
-Source: QUU (2012b, 2013d, 2013e).
+Source: QUU (2013d, 2013e, 2014b).

-QUU's 2013-14 operating costs are 6.0% or \$33 million higher than in 2012-13, due to a \$38 million increase in bulk water costs (over which QUU has little control) being partly offset by a \$5 million fall in distribution-retail operating costs.
-This fall is led by declining non-recurrent
+QUU's 2013-14 operating costs are 5.5% or \$30 million higher than in 2012-13, due to a \$38 million increase in bulk water costs (over which QUU has little control) being partly offset by a

+\$8 million fall in distribution-retail operating costs.
+This fall is led by declining non-recurrent costs due to the conclusion of QUU's separation of its ICT platforms from Brisbane City Council (Figure 8).

-Figure 6 Contributions to change in operating costs 2013-14
+Figure 8 Contributions to change in operating costs 2013-14

-In its 2012-13 review, the QCA (2013a) recognised the work undertaken for QUU by Third Horizons to identify efficiency savings, and by QUU to achieve them.
+In its 2012-13 review, the QCA (2013a) recognised the work undertaken for QUU by Third Horizon to identify efficiency savings, and by QUU to achieve them.
 QUU has continued to pursue efficiency savings, and has recently established an efficiency program to pursue savings opportunities identified by PwC.
 The QCA supports the pursuit of savings and expects these to be realised in future operating cost budgets.